 These exercises, in addition to a high-repetition focused ab routine, will get you the Chris Pratt physique.
 As for his diet, I’d say that during this transformation he was at least 10% below maintenance, maybe even 15%.

-For the Chris Pratt workout, we’re going to have two days: Day A and Day B, similar to Starting Strength.
+For the Chris Pratt’s workout program, we’re going to have two days: Day A and Day B, similar to Starting Strength.
 You rest one day in between each of these, and alternate them each week.
 I will discuss the ab work and cardio work later.

 The barbell squats are a great, total body exercise, but there’s not so many of them so as to make your legs bulky.
-The flat dumbbell bench press focuses on your pecs and front deltoids, and works both sides evenly.
+The flat dumbbell bench press focuses on your pecs, and is one of the best chest exercises out there.

 The EZ-Bar curl works your biceps, and the lateral raise works your middle deltoids.
 For Day B, the deadlift is great total body exercise, with an emphasis on your hamstrings and lower back.

 The dumbbell shoulder press will work all 3 heads of your deltoid muscle, and it will work both arms evenly.
 The dumbbell rows work your lats, and the push ups work your pecs with an emphasis on your triceps.